 Colour-coded and/or labelled wheelie bins will be provided to segregate and collect these wastes streams.
-These bins will be located at temporary waste compounds to be designed and located at each residential lot, marina, hotel, golf course, commercial, retail and industrial business.
-These temporary bin compounds will be designed and located to ensure that they are easily accessible from each part of the building and from the collection point and includes adequate access and manoeuvring space, at least an area equivalent to the combined footprint of the bins.
+These bins will be located at temporary waste compounds to be designed and located at each residential lot, marina, hotel, commercial and retail outlet.
+These temporary bin compounds will be designed and located to ensure they are easily accessible from each part of the building and from the collection point, including adequate access and manoeuvring space of at least an area equivalent to the combined footprint of the bins.